EU Blue Card in Germany: how to get in 2023

 - Curriculum vitae in German written as a chronological timeline chart without any time periods missing.
 It should contain the applicant’s address and contact details.

 An applicant may also submit ancillary documents supporting the application, such as certificates from the employer and recommendation letters.
-Find the embassy of your country on the official website of the Federal Foreign Office of Germany and read the current requirements for the documents to be submitted alongside with an application for a Blue Card.
+Find the embassy of your country on the official website of the Federal Foreign Office of Germany and read the current requirements for the documents to be submitted alongside an application for a Blue Card.

 Reasons for refusal of Blue Card

-- Submitting an incomplete set of documents,
+- Submitting an incomplete set of documents;

 - Being proposed insufficient prospective salary;

-- Showing completed education or qualification that are inconsistent with the prospective job,
+- Showing completed education or qualification that are inconsistent with the prospective job;

 - Failing to have the completed degree or qualification recognised in Germany.

-Blue Card cost and validity term
+Blue Card cost and the validity period

 The Blue Card is issued for the validity term of the employment agreement plus additional three months.
 The maximum validity period of a Blue Card is four years.
 The Blue Card may be extended if the underlying employment agreement is extended too.

-Cost of obtaining a Blue Card is €75.
+The cost of obtaining a Blue Card is €75.